yukikitayama/understanding-typescript/README.md

 Use with error throwing function's return type, because once throwing error, application crashes, nothing should be returned.

+## Class

+`protected` keyword to property of a class is used to make property accessible from inside the class or any other classes which extend the base class.

+**Getter** needs to `return` something.
+Put `get` in front of a method.
+When executing the getter, **no parenthesis** as a property.

+**Setter**.
+Put `set` in front of a method.
+When executing the setter, no need to execute like a method with parenthesis.
+Access it like a property, no parenthesis, use `=` to assign a value.

+**Static** methods and properties allow us to use the methods and properties without making the instance of a class, useful for utility functions.
+Put `static` in front of a method.
+In practice, if you make an instance of the class, static property or static method are not available.
+You cannot even use it within a class method.
+If you wanna access, put class name in front of the static property or method.

 ## Compiler

 User`tsc FILE_NAME.ts -w` or `tsc FILE_NAME.ts --watch`.
 Once saving the file, compiling TS file into JS file starts.